 We use indoor infrared heaters in our studio, which unlike forced air or heat fans, provide a natural even feeling heat that is most comfortable to practice in.
 It heats objects, like your body, not the air and doesn’t blow particles and dust around like other heating mechanisms can.
 They do not emit UV rays like the sun, but they do provide the same comfortable, sun-like warmth.
 Thus a session under our infrared panels will provide a comfortable practice contributing towards the maximum level of performance while leaving you feeling cleansed and refreshed.
 It is also said that infrared heat plays an additional role in detoxification, pain relief, oxygenate organs, and possibly lower blood pressure.
 They allow us to keep more consistent control of our room temperature as well as are more efficient way of heating our space, hence better for the environment as well.

 - Kindly check in at front desk before entering our yoga room.

-- Please leave used rented towels in the wicker baskets outside the yoga room or in the changing/lounge area.
+- Please leave our used wet towels from hot classes in the wicker baskets outside the yoga room or in the changing/lounge area.

 - If you do not wish to stay for Savasana (resting pose) towards the end of classes, kindly and quietly exit before with respect to others.

 - Please return blocks, straps, cleaners, & cosmetic amenities to where you found them.
 Used rented yoga mats can be left in the appropriate bin.